 - We have added timers where possible to control wastage such as outdoor lighting. i) In 2013 we review our Laundry drying procedure and reduced our average drying times by 25-35% with our gas dryers and added clothesline which helped reduce our use of gas dryers.

 - We monitor our Gas, Electricity and Oil, benchmarking year on year and against best practice properties internationally with a goal to improve year on year.
 Whilst improving our customers’ experience.

 The RESULT: In 2013 we reduce our total energy by 23kwh/square meter from 102kwh/square meter to 88.9kwh/square meter a saving of 23% in one year.
 Taking into consideration we had more guests, added a Café (same square meters) adding more energy consuming equipment and requirements for hot water!

-- As we continue to renovate and extend from 2011 -2017 we added penny values to each tap which enables us to control the flow of water to the tap and in emergencies where a tap is faulty, or leaking we can shut it down immediately until it is fixed.
+- As we continue to renovate and extend, we’ve added penny values to each tap which enables us to control the flow of water to the tap and in emergencies where a tap is faulty or leaking we can shut it down immediately until it is fixed.